esciencecenter-digital-skills/teamwork-for-research-software-development/_episodes/04-kanban-intro.md

 activity, for example “To Do", “In Progress”, "Done".
 Cards flow through the workflow until completion, i.e. from the left to right side of the board.

+- What if your team works on more than one project/product?

+If your team works on several projects/products, you can add one row (Swim Lane) for each of them.
+As an alternative, your team may decide to have a time-boxed workflow and work on one project at a time, see the section "Combining Scrum and Kanban (Scrumban)" in this lesson.

 > ## More examples of Kanban workflow (i.e. columns)
 >
-> - “To Do", “Doing”, "Done".
-> - “To Do", “In Progress”, "Review", "Done".
-> - “To Do", “In Progress”, "Demo", "Done".
-> - “Committed", "Analysed", “In Progress”, "Done".
-> - "Ready", "Estimate", “Development”, "Test", "Done".
+> - To Do, Doing, Done.
-{: .callout}

-> ## What if your team works on more than one project/product?
->
-> If your team works on several projects/products, you can add one row (Swim
-> Lane) for each of them.
-As an alternative, your team may decide to have
-> time-boxed workflow and work on one project at a time, see the section
-> "Combining Scrum and Kanban (Scrumban)" in this lesson.
->
+> - To Do, In Progress, Review, Done.
+> - To Do, In Progress, Demo, Done.
+> - Committed, Analysed, In Progress, Done.
+> - Ready, Estimate, Development, Test, Done.
 {: .callout}

 ### Continuous improvement